amountainram/stdresult/README.md

 }
 ```

-but here TypeScript complains about type mismatch.
-So there is no way to conciliate:
+But here TypeScript complains about a type mismatch.
+So there is no way to reconcile:

 - error type knowledge
 - `async/await` keywords